-Any applicant who satisfies the following may be admitted on a non-traditional student basis:
+Any applicant who satisfies the following criteria may be admitted on a non-traditional student basis:

-- 1. Has graduated from an accredited high school or satisfied requirements for the General Educational Development (GED) Equivalency Certificate. - 2.
-Has been out of high school at least five years and whose high school class graduated at least five years ago. - 3.
-Successfully exits at least one area of the COMPASS entrance examination and meets minimum scores in all three areas.
+- The student has graduated from an accredited high school or satisfied requirements for the General Educational Development (GED) Equivalency Certificate - 2.
+The student's high school class graduated at least five years ago - 3.
+The student successfully meets minimum scores in all three areas of the COMPASS entrance examination.

-Students in this category will be required to enroll in Learning Support courses if test results on the placement examination identify a deficiency in reading, mathematics, or English.
-Once the student is placed in Learning Support courses, he or she will be classified as a Learning Support student and will be required to meet all Learning Support requirements for exit.
+Students in this category will be required to enroll in co-requisite courses if test results on the placement examination identify a deficiency in reading, mathematics, or writing.
+Once the student is placed in co-requisite courses, he or she will be classified as a Learning Support student until the student earns a C or better in the appropriate math and/or English courses(s).